aspose-omr/Aspose.OMR-Products/omr/net/_index.md

 {{< blocks/products/pf/tab-content >}}
 <p>
  <span style="font-weight: 400;">
-  Aspose.OMR for .NET is an optical marks recognition API to recognize various types of answer sheets, including tests, assessments, surveys, quizzes, MCQ papers, feedback forms - any type of document that includes bubbles as input.
-API supports creating and reading OMR forms and works with photos and scans in popular image formats and provides output in various formats.
+  Aspose.OMR for .NET is a flexible and functional OMR software for creating and recognizing answer sheets, tests, MCQ papers, quizzes, feedback forms, surveys - all types of forms with bubbles as input.
+Our optical mark recognition API is super easy and allows you to design, create and recognize fully customizable forms with various question types, icons, barcodes and other elements.
  </span>
 </p>